We’ve understood why we need a new approach to leadership to bring us through this time of change.

 - And when we come to implementation we will be more focused, more enthusiastic, more efficient, effective, and adaptable to changing circumstances

-And all of this will help us to create results that last, even in a time of change.
+All this will help us to create results that last.

-To lead ourselves, and other people, better through this time of change we need to use new skills compared with leading ourselves and others when times are stable.
-These new skills have to begin with finding new ways to create inspiration — first in ourselves, and then in other people.
+If we want to lead ourselves, and other people, better through this time of change then we will need new skills and abilities, compared with leading ourselves when times are stable.
+Those new skills have to start from finding new ways to create inspiration — first in ourselves, and then in other people.
+Because only then will our implementation become effective.

 On a scale of 0–10, how do you rate your current ability to inspire yourself and others to move purposefully through this time of change?
-Would you like to improve that?
+Do you want to improve that?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.